Saving tips and tricks

 Be proactive.
 A lot of good money-saving practices are simply small adjustments you can make to your habits and creature comforts.
 For example, you may be able to bring in more money by taking on a side hustle or getting a part-time job, then putting those earnings in your savings account.
 You can clean out your closets and have a garage sale to bring in some extra money and simplify your belongings.
 You can swap out larger expenses for cheaper substitutes, like cancelling cable and signing up for Hulu.
 And finally, you can make adjustments to habits like smoking or getting fancy coffee every day; cutting out cigarettes and replacing your quad shot latte with coffee brewed at home can really add up in savings.

 These are just a few of the ways you can identify “hidden” savings or opportunities for extra income.
 Once you have a handle on your spending and readjust your budget, you might be surprised how much room there is for adding to your savings!

 Remember, we’re always here to help.
-For more information, contact Caitlin, our Financial Literacy Manager.
+For more information, contact Brittany, our Financial Literacy Manager.

 Learning Center articles, guides, blogs, podcasts, and videos are for informational purposes only and are not an advertisement for a product or service.
 The accuracy and completeness is not guaranteed and does not constitute legal or tax advice.
 Please consult with your own tax, legal, and financial advisors.